 Lester Packingham was a registered sex offender in North Carolina who posted “God is Good!” on his Facebook account after he obtained a dismissal of a traffic ticket.
-He was then indicted under the statute above and made a motion to dismiss the indictment on grounds that the law violate the First Amendment.
+He was then indicted under the statute above and made a motion to dismiss the indictment on grounds that the law violates the First Amendment.

 The trial court judge denied the motion and the case went to trial.
 Packingham was convicted and given a suspended prison sentence.

 He then appealed and the State Court of Appeals struck down §§ 14 – 202.5, but the North Carolina State Court reversed.
 Packingham then appealed to the United States Supreme Court.

 The U.S. Supreme Court, in an opinion decided June 19, 2017 (Packingham v.
 North Carolina (2017 DJDAR 5747)), reversed the North Carolina state supreme court, finding in Packingham’s favor.

 The opinion, authored by Justice Kennedy, warns that courts “must exercise extreme caution before suggesting that the First Amendment provides scant protection for access to vast networks” of the Internet.

 The Court undertook the step-by-step analysis every law school student is familiar with for evaluating if a statute is unconstitutional.
 It first evaluated whether the statute was content neutral and found it was.
 Consequently, the statute was subject to intermediate scrutiny.